 Regular Flea and Tick Prevention

 Flea and tick prevention is crucial for keeping your dog itch-free at night.
-Regularly applying vet-recommended flea/tick treatments will not only protect them from these pests but also reduce the risk of related skin irritations or infections that could lead to itching. ?
+Regularly applying vet-recommended flea/tick treatments will protect them from these pests and reduce the risk of related skin irritations or infections that could lead to itching. ?

 Allergen Identification and Avoidance

-If allergies are causing your dog’s nighttime itching, identifying specific allergens is vital.
+Identifying specific allergens is vital if allergies are causing your dog’s nighttime itching.
 Once you know what triggers their reactions, you can take steps to avoid exposure by wiping down their coat after walks outside or using hypoallergenic food options.
 Consulting with a veterinarian may be necessary if allergy symptoms persist despite efforts made at home.